arduosoft/HubLink/README.md

 Your project are not written in .net?
 No problems, our client library integrate throug a simple api call, so you just need to make a REST call to store log or extend your current log library.
 See Integrate wlog in your application with custom access

+Are you lazy?
+Just try the [demo!](http://wlog-devlop.apphb.com/).
+You can access using admin\12345678

 ### Documentation
 You can look at [wiki](https://github.com/arduosoft/HubLink/wiki) to find all official docs.